-Media outlets have reported that the Trump administration may propose elimination of the National Endowment for the Humanities, National Endowment for the Arts, and Corporation for Public Broadcasting.
-These reports are concerning, but we're heartened by the strong bipartisan support Congress has shown for the humanities in recent years.
+The Trump administration has proposed elimination of the National Endowment for the Humanities, along with the National Endowment for the Arts, Institute for Museum and Library Services, and Corporation for Public Broadcasting.
+This threat to our national cultural agencies is deeply concerning, but it's important to remember that Congress writes the federal budget, not the president.
+The president's budget outline is the first step in a long process, and we're heartened by the strong bipartisan support Congress has shown for the humanities in recent years.

 What Can You Do?

 - Call your elected officials in their Washington D.C. or local congressional offices, or both, and tell them how important humanities programs are to you and your community.
 It’s important to tell your story.
-Be specific in describing how a humanities program transformed, inspired, or enlightened you, and be sure to thank the officials for the funding that made that program possible.
+It doesn't need to be long, and you don't need to present a perfectly crafted argument.
+But do be specific in describing how a humanities program transformed, inspired, or enlightened you, and be sure to thank the officials for the funding that made that program possible.

 - Attend a member of Congress's town hall or other open meeting.

 - Email the member if you are unable to place a call or attend a meeting.

 - Write a letter to the editor of your local newspapers and magazines.

 - Create a buzz on social media.
 Follow your elected officials, and tell them why humanities programming is important.
 Tag PHC on Facebook and Twitter.

 - Provide PHC with stories, testimonials, recent press, and other materials that demonstrate the impact of the humanities in your community.